 To provide a couple of examples:

-- If you are a marketing manager, and your boss asks that you learn to code, it is not tax deductible because you are learning a completely new skill.
+- If you are a marketing manager and your boss asks that you learn to code, it is not tax deductible because you are learning a completely new skill.

-- If you are a developer contractor, and you learn Node.js to satisfy your clients' continual demands for the latest-and-greatest, tuition is deductible.
+- If you are a developer contractor and you learn Node.js to satisfy your clients' continual demands for the latest and greatest, tuition is deductible.

 One other big caveat involves duration of time away from work during which the training takes place.
-For example, if you are a developer by trade, and then you take more than a year off to pursue your dream career in Hollywood, but it doesn't work out so you decide to reenter your old tech vocation via a bootcamp's retraining program, tuition is likely not deductible because you left the industry for more than one year.
+For example, if you are a developer by trade, and then you take more than a year off to pursue your dream career in Hollywood, but it doesn't work out so you decide to reenter your former tech vocation via a bootcamp's retraining program, tuition is likely not deductible because you left the industry for more than one year.